VIDA-NYU/openclean/docs/blog/blog.md

 One solution to identify the invalid values is to use a curated list of license plate state codes.
 Reference data is an important tool for data cleaning and **openclean** supports the use of different reference datasets.
 For this purpose, we created the open-source library [refdata](https://github.com/VIDA-NYU/reference-data-repository) to provide access to reference datasets available on the Web.
 Individual datasets are hosted by data maintainers on the platform of their choice.
 Users can download copies of the datasets for local access.

 The [official list of license plate states](http://www.nyc.gov/html/dof/html/pdf/faq/stars_codes.pdf) has 67 values (including the 50 U.S. states, provinces and territories in Canada, Mexico, U.S. government vehicles).
-In the following we show how to use openclean's reference data repository to help identify the two values in the *Registration State* column that do not occur in the reference list.
+In the following we show how to use **openclean**'s reference data repository to help identify the two values in the *Registration State* column that do not occur in the reference list.
 We first load the dataset containing the official list of registration state codes (the `auto_download` flag ensures that the dataset will be downloaded if it does not exist in the local repository).
 You can use `refdata.repository().find()` to get a full list of available datasets.
 After loading the dataset we get a list of distinct values in the code column.
 You can use `df()` if you want to get a data frame containing the whole dataset, instead.
 The result shows that *99* and *PR* are the two values that do not occur in the reference dataset.

 ```python
 from openclean.data.refdata import RefStore